Ii Station: History

-The station was built in 1964 as a unstaffed station on the initiative of Takeo Kawamura's father, a prefectural assemblyman from the area.
-From July 28 to August 8, 2013, due to heavy rain damaging the track, train service was suspended from Masuda Station to Nagatoshi Station, including this station.
+The station was opened on 21 January 1964 as a unstaffed station on the initiative of Takeo Kawamura's father, a prefectural assemblyman from the area.
+From 28 July to 8 August 2013, due to heavy rain damaging the track, train service was suspended from Masuda Station to Nagatoshi Station, including this station.
+In 2020, 300 pieces of visit certificates is distributed to people who visited.